MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 When you connect to Pipeline via private link, you can use the data pipeline to load data from any data source with public endpoints into a private-link-enabled Microsoft Fabric lakehouse.
 Customers can also author and operationalize data pipelines with activities, including Notebook and Dataflow activities, using the private link.
 However, copying data from and into a Data Warehouse isn't currently possible when Fabric's private link is enabled.

 ### ML Model, Experiment, and AI skill
-ML Model, Experiment and AI skill supports private link.
+ML Model, Experiment, and AI skill supports private link.

 ### Power BI